Brainspotting Therapy in Colorado & Florida

 It bypasses your thinking brain and works with your nervous system—where trauma and stress are stored.

 You don’t have to explain it all perfectly.
-We use where your eyes naturally go to access deep healing from the inside out.
+We use eye positions to access deep healing from the inside out.

 Who It Helps

-For people who shut down, lash out, numb out, or just feel stuck in cycles they don’t understand.
+For people who shut down, lash out, numb out, or just feel stuck in cycles that no longer make sense.

 Especially if you’re tired of talking and want something different.
-Something that actually helps.
+Something that goes deeper and actually helps.

 What is Brainspotting?